aksommerville/fullmoon4/README.md

 - - - [ ] 12-gloom_for_company.mid
 - - - [ ] 13-nearer_the_sky.mid
 - - - [ ] 14-sky-gardening.mid
+- - [ ] stdsyn is murder on the CPU.
+Since adding ctl3, I'm seeing CPU usage >20%.
+Can we optimize somewhere?
+- - - [ ] Measure performance closely.
 - [ ] Info site downloads: Emphasize most recent version and inferred platform. (sorting isn't enough).
 - - Maybe hide old versions?
 Just a UI thing, you click and they appear.
 - [ ] Art and music for info site.